Home Internet Subscribers

 - ARS §15-341.
 General Powers and Duties; Immunity; Delegation.
 This section requires schools to define and enforce policies and procedures to prevent and report bullying, harassment and intimidation on school grounds, within school properties and using electronic means.
 This includes a reporting process, informing students of their rights, protections and available support services should they be a victim of harassment, bullying or intimidation, and a disciplinary process.

 - ARS §15-514.
 Reports of Immoral or Unprofessional Conduct; Immunity.
-States that any certificated person or governing board member who reasonable suspects or receives an allegation that a person certificated by the state board of education has engaged in conduct involving minors subject to reporting requirements shall report it to the department of education no later than three business days after they become aware of a suspicion or allegation.
+States that any certificated person or governing board member who reasonably suspects or receives an allegation that a person certificated by the state board of education has engaged in conduct involving minors subject to reporting requirements shall report it to the department of education no later than three business days after they become aware of a suspicion or allegation.
 Superintendents of school districts who suspects or receives allegations of an immoral or unprofessional act that is grounds for dismissal or criminal charges shall report it to the department of education.